erushinj/moon-alarmingly-streamlined-spawngroups/README.md

         </th>
         <td>
             <ul>
-                <li>Modernized and tweaked restoration of the game's original spawn groups.</li>
+                <li>Modernized and tweaked restoration of the game's pre-Crimefest 2016 spawn groups.</li>
+                <li>New enemy combos; riflemen and shotgunners spawn together; light and heavy units spawn separately.</li>
-                <li>Scales up shotgunner and flanker presence with difficulty.</li>
+                <li>Scales up shotgunner and flanker presence with difficulty; light and heavy unit presence is always approximately 1:1.</li>
             </ul>
         </td>
     </tr>
     <tr>
         <th>
-            Streamlined
+            Streamlined++
         </th>
         <td>
             <ul>
                 <li>Spicier version of Streamlined Heisting's default groups.</li>
+                <li>New enemy combos; more shotgunners.</li>
-                <li>Scales up heavy presence with difficulty.</li>
+                <li>Scales up heavy presence with difficulty, to approximately 1:1 with light units on Death Sentence - this ratio varies with the chosen Skill Level.</li>
             </ul>
         </td>
     </tr>
     <tr>
         <th>
-            Default
+            Default Streamlined
         </th>
         <td>
             <ul>
-                <li>Tweaks Streamlined Heisting's default groups to work with the mod's features.</li>
+                <li>Tweaks Streamlined Heisting's default groups to work with the Level Mod and Skill Level settings.</li>
-                <li>All other aspects of the mod are unchanged.</li>
+                <li>Does not add new units to the groups; all other aspects of the mod, such as mission script tweaks, still apply.</li>
             </ul>
         </td>
     </tr>